duong-vo/simple-cms/README.md

 # README

-Just a simple cms used for learning Ruby
+Just a simple Content Management System used for learning Ruby